BishoyRizk/TechSummitTask/README.md

 DELETE /deleteNote/:id
 Delete a note by its ID.

-POST /summerizeNote
+POST /:id/summerizeNote
-Summarize the content of a note.
+Summarize the content of a note by its ID.

 GET /getNotes
 Retrieve all notes for the authenticated user using graphQL.